 3. The Local Authority Designated Officer (LADO) will be contacted for all 'allegations' and the relevant guidance will be followed.
 If the Headteacher needs advice or guidance they should contact the LADO.
-If the allegation is against the Headteacher, the person receiving the allegation will contact Rob Haring (WeST CEO) or the relevant Director of Education.
+If the allegation is against the Headteacher, the person receiving the allegation will contact the WeST DCEO or DoE.

-4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed inline with part 4 of KCSiE and the WeST Low Level Concerns policy.
+4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed inline with part 4 of KCSiE and the wider school policies and procedures.
 The Designated Safeguarding Lead may be involved in this process.

-5. If the concern relates to the Headteacher, the person receiving the information will immediately inform Rob HAring (WeST CEO) or the relevant Director of Education who will consult the LADO as above, without notifying the Headteacher first.
+5. If the concern relates to the Headteacher, the person receiving the information will immediately inform the WeST DCEO or WeST DoE who will consult the LADO as above, without notifying the Headteacher first.

-6. In the event of an allegation against the Headteacher, the decision to suspend will be made by the CEO and/or Director of Education with advice from the LADO and the WeST Director of People.
+6. In the event of an allegation against the Headteacher, the decision to suspend will be made by the WeST DCEO or WeST DoE with advice from the LADO abd WeST DoP.